dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/usecase1-formfill.md

 ---
 layout: default-layout
-title: Dynamsoft Barcode Reader for JavaScript - Use Case Samples
+title: DBR JS - Use Case Samples
 description: Dynamsoft Barcode Reader SDK for JavaScript - Use Cases
 keywords: javascript, js, barcode, use-case
 noTitleIndex: true
 breadcrumbText: Use Cases
-permalink: /programming/javascript/samples-demos/use-cases.html
+permalink: /programming/javascript/samples-demos/usecase1-formfill.html
 ---

-# JavaScript UI Use Case Samples

-In this article, we'll take a look at the official samples which demonstrates typical use cases of Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library").

-## Read Barcodes and Fill Form Fields
+# Read Barcodes and Fill Form Fields

-It's difficult to type long text on mobile devices, but if that text is encoded in a barcode, we can use the library to read the barcode and automatically enter the text.
+It's difficult to type long text on mobile devices, but if that text is encoded in a barcode, we can use the sdk to read the barcode and automatically enter the text.

-The following code shows how to automatically invoke the library to read a barcode and fill an input box.
+The following code shows how to automatically invoke the sdk to read a barcode and fill an input box.

 ```html
 <input id="input-to-fill" type="text" readonly="true" placeholder="Barcode Result">